ChenfengMo316/MultiSP/README.md

 - 1.Tutorial for spatial RNA-ADT data (It takes about 20 seconds to run on GeForce RTX 3090 GPU )
 - 2.Tutorial for spatial RNA-ATAC data (It takes about 2 minutes to run on GeForce RTX 3090 GPU)

+Tutorial for inferring spatially multimodal cell-cell communication is available at the Github repository of [CellChat toolkit](https://github.com/jinworks/CellChat)